kensho-technologies/graphql-compiler/TROUBLESHOOTING.rst

 Issues with pyodbc
 ------------------

 ..
-TODO: Add link to ODBC driver installation instructions when moving this to Read The Docs.
+TODO: Add link to ODBC driver installation instructions once we move to Read The Docs.

 If you have any issues installing :Code:`pydobc` when running :code:`pipenv install`, then you should please sure you've installed the ODBC driver.